 The harassing company pays our fees.

-- FRS is part of a larger organization, The Focused Group, Inc. (TFG).
-TFG owns FRS and Focused Healthcare Strategies (FHS).
+Focused Recovery Solutions is part of a larger organization, The Focused Group, Inc. (TFG).
+TFG owns FRS and Focused Healthcare Strategies (FHS) which collects exclusively for the healthcare industry.

 The BBB has closed 4 complaints against Focused Recovery Solutions, in the past three years, with 1 closed in the past 12 months.
 All of those complaints allege problems with billing and collections.
 Since May 2015, the Consumer Financial Protection Bureau (CFPB) has received 16 complaints about FRS.
 Justia lists at least 5 cases of civil litigation naming FRS as the defendant.